 When to Wear an Abdominal Belt After a C-Section

-A sore incision and fear of infection can make it hard to know when to wear an abdominal belt after a c-section.
-But, if you stick to the time limits and keep them clean, they’re generally safe to wear as soon as you leave the hospital.
+A sore incision, a leaky wound dressing, and a brand new baby to hold.
+We know those first days home after a cesarean feel fragile, mama.
+If you stick to the time limits and keep the belt clean, it's generally safe to wear as soon as you leave the hospital.

-Just keep in mind that they’re designed for support and pain management, not for weight loss and body sculpting.
-So, belly wrapping is only worth it if you find it more comfortable, not less.
+Just keep in mind what a belly binder can and can't do.
+These bands are designed for support and pain management, not for weight loss or body sculpting.
+So wrap only if it feels more comfortable, not less.

 When Should You Start Wearing an Abdominal Belt After a C-Section?